John Hennessey-Niland: Career

-On September 30, 2019, President Trump nominated Hennessey-Niland to be the next United States Ambasassador to Palau.
+On September 30, 2019, President Donald Trump nominated Hennessey-Niland to be the next United States ambassador to Palau.
 On February 11, 2020, his nomination was confirmed in the United States Senate by voice vote.
 He presented his credentials on March 6, 2020.

 In March 2021, Hennessey-Niland traveled to Taiwan, alongside Palauan President Surangel Whipps Jr., who met with President Tsai Ing-wen.
 This made Hennessey-Niland the first sitting U.S. ambassador to visit Taiwan since the U.S. broke off formal diplomatic relations with Taiwan in 1979.

+After retiring from his role as Ambassador, Hennessey-Niland joined the faculty at the Bush School of Government and Public Service at Texas A&M University as a Professor of Practice.

 Personal life

 Hennessey-Niland speaks French and Dutch.

 Awards

 Hennessey-Niland has received the Department of State Foreign Policy Advisors of the Year Award and the Navy Meritorious Civilian Service Medal.